Updated: Aug 16

 So maybe you have done all the hard work already.
 You have locked in your suppliers, successfully created your budget, and feel comfortable with how the planning is coming along.
 But have you thought about how you are going to set everything up on the day?

-What is included A “day-of” coordination service is the perfect solution if you know exactly how you want the day to run, but you just need a set of hands (or ten!) to put it all together for you.
+What is included A “on the day” coordination service is the perfect solution if you know exactly how you want the day to run, but you just need a set of hands (or ten!) to put it all together for you.
 Before you go delegating the job to your chief bridesmaid, remember that a wedding set up is extremely time-consuming, physically demanding, and usually involves a last-minute surprise or two that needs to be dealt with.
 That is a lot of pressure to put on someone that should be spending the day celebrating with you!
-Hiring a day-of wedding coordinator will take all that stress and responsibility away from you (and your loved ones) on your big day.
+Hiring a on the day wedding coordinator will take all that stress and responsibility away from you (and your loved ones) on your big day.
 It is also a more cost-effective solution if you just cannot afford a full wedding planning service.
-Day-of coordination packages are at a much cheaper price point and suitable for DIY brides.
-A day-of coordinator usually steps in around 4 weeks prior to your big day.
-With my services I step in 6 weeks prior to your big day.
+On the day coordination packages are at a much cheaper price point and suitable for DIY brides/grooms.
+A on the day coordinator usually steps in around 4 weeks prior to your big day.
+With Emma Louise Wedding Planner services I step in 6 weeks prior to your big day.
 This is where you will meet to run through all your plans from beginning to end and essentially hand over your wedding into your coordinator’s capable hands.
 Your handover will include your supplier contact details and contracts, invoices detailing what has been booked and paid for, along with your floor plans and seating chart.

 From this point forward, your coordinator will become the contact for all your suppliers in the lead up to your day.
 They will use the information provided by you to create your wedding run sheet.